At Least 3 Suspects Arrested, Bhang Valued at Sh13 Million Recovered in Ngara

 The sacks had arrived in the city from western part of the country when police staged the raid.

-Detectives from the Anti Narcotics Unit joined the probe and took the three suspects found there to custody for processing.
+Detectives from the Anti Narcotics Unit joined the probe and took the trio into custody for processing.

+The team also recovered Sh13 million in cash from the house, DCI boss Mohamed Amin said.

+He said they will treat the money as proceeds of the crime.

+“The money was hidden under the mattress in one of the rooms there.
+The suspects will be in court Wednesday,” he said.

-There have been complaints the area is one of key distribution centres in the city.
+There have been complaints in the area is one of key distribution centres in the city.

-Most of the bhang that originate western Kenya and Ethiopia usually end up in Ngara and Mathare slums for further distribution to other markets.
+Most of the bhang that originates from western Kenya and Ethiopia usually ends up in Ngara and Mathare slums for further distribution to other markets.

 Police say there has been an increase in incidents of seizure of the narcotics in the recent past.